-One of the best ways the Dickey Center can support Dartmouth faculty is through our Manuscript Review Program.
+One of the ways in which the Dickey Center supports Dartmouth faculty and scholarship is through our highly-successful Manuscript Review Program.
 Supporting over 50 scholarly publications since its creation, the Manuscript Review Program provides helpful and timely feedback to faculty preparing monographs or other similarly large academic works prior to submission for publication.

-Manuscripts selected for participation in the review program are copied and disrubuted to Dartmouth faculty and two external reviewers identified by the author.
-The Dickey Center then arranges a review seminar in which all the readers gather to discuss the work and assist the author in developing strategies for the manuscript's improvement and possible placement for publication.
+Manuscripts selected for participation in the review program are copied and distributed to specified Dartmouth faculty and two external reviewers identified by the author.
+The Dickey Center then arranges a Manuscript Review Seminar in which all readers gather to discuss the work and assist the author in developing strategies for the manuscript's improvement and possible placement for publication.

-The Dickey Center covers all the costs for the program, including copying and distribution of the author’s manuscript for review as well as travel, accommodations, and honoraria for the two external reviewers.
+The Dickey Center covers all costs for each manuscript review selected for the program, including copying and distribution of the author’s manuscript for review as well as travel, accommodations, and honoraria for the two external reviewers.
 The Dickey Center also hosts a dinner for reviewers following the seminar.